-4. Apply the golden configuration settings on the RoCE Network Fabric switches in the new rack Rn+1.
+5. Apply the golden configuration settings on the RoCE Network Fabric switches in the new rack (Rn+1).

-Use the procedure described in Applying Golden Configuration Settings on RoCE Network Fabric Switches, in Oracle Exadata Database Machine Maintenance Guide.
+Combine the information about the existing RoCE Network Fabric switches you gathered in the previous step and the procedure described in Applying Golden Configuration Settings on RoCE Network Fabric Switches (in Oracle Exadata Database Machine Maintenance Guide).